digitallinguistics/scription2dlx/README.md

 [![GitHub](https://img.shields.io/github/license/digitallinguistics/scription2dlx.svg)][license]
 [![GitHub stars](https://img.shields.io/github/stars/digitallinguistics/scription2dlx.svg?style=social)][GitHub]

 A JavaScript library that converts linguistic texts in [scription format][scription] to the [Data Format for Digital Linguistics (DaFoDiL)][DaFoDiL] in JSON.
 It runs in recent versions of browsers and Node.js.
-It is useful for language researchers who want to work with their data in text formats that are simple to type and read ([scription][scription]), but want to convert their data for use in other [Digital Linguistics][DLx] tools.
+This library is useful for language researchers who want to work with their data in text formats that are simple to type and read ([scription][scription]), but want to convert their data for use in other [Digital Linguistics][DLx] tools.

 ## Installation